|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 about baby Miguel and my mom."

 discussed the 3 possibly overlooked consequences of role reversal, slowed motor

 development, and somatic complaints that children may often suffer from as the

 unintended victims of domestic violence.
-Track 2 will provide you with three techniques
+Section 2 will provide you with three techniques

 for these as well as other consequences.

 Harman, J. J., Kruk, E., & Hines, D. A. (2018).
 Parental alienating behaviors: An unacknowledged form of family violence.
 Psychological Bulletin, 144(12), 1275–1299.